 - Next, students listen to and follow the comic.
-You can play the audio whilst students follow along in their Student's book, or you can play the audiobook on the digital platform where students will be able to see the synced text as it is being read aloud. - In level 1, no text appears on the page. - In the audio file, the change of frame is marked by a drum beat.
+You can play the audio whilst students follow along in their Student's book, or you can play the audiobook on the digital platform where students will be able to see the synced text as it is being read aloud. - In the audio file, the change of frame is marked by a drum beat.